Tess's Story

 The 180cm guard was awarded a scholarship to the Australian Institute of Sport in 2008 to play with the Institute’s Women's National Basketball League (WNBL) squad in the 2008-09 and 2009-10 seasons.

 Tess first represented Australia in 2008 as part of a gold-winning junior team in the Oceania World Qualification series.
-She then made her Opals debut three years later, when she was named to a senior Australian side for the Oceania Olympic qualification series against New Zealand.
+She then made her Opals debut three years later in 2011, when she was named to a senior Australian side for the Oceania Olympic qualification series against New Zealand.

 After two strong seasons in Canberra, she made the move south to join the Bendigo Spirit.
 Whilst in Victoria Tess earned most valuable player honours in both her two seasons with the Spirit, after displaying a consistent three-point stroke and leadership for her side.